Autonomous communities of Spain: Constitution of 1978

 The Parliament of Catalonia or the Parlament de Catalunya, in 2017.

 While the constitution did not establish how many autonomous communities were to be created, on 31 July 1981, Leopoldo Calvo-Sotelo, then the prime minister of Spain and Felipe González, leader of the opposition in Parliament, signed the "First Autonomic Pacts" (Primeros pactos autonómicos in Spanish), in which they agreed to the creation of 17 autonomous communities and two autonomous cities, with the same institutions of government, but different competences.
 By 1983, all 17 autonomous communities were constituted: Andalusia, Aragon, Asturias, the Balearic Islands, the Basque Country, the Canary Islands, Cantabria, Castile and León, Castile–La Mancha, Catalonia, the Community of Madrid, Extremadura, Galicia, La Rioja, Navarra, the Region of Murcia and the Valencian Community.
-The two autonomous cities, Ceuta and Melilla were constituted in 1995.
+The two autonomous cities, Ceuta and Melilla, were constituted in 1995.

 Once the autonomous communities were created, Article 145 prohibits the "federation of autonomous communities".
 This was understood as any agreement between communities that would produce an alteration to the political and territorial equilibrium that would cause a confrontation between different blocks of communities, an action incompatible with the principle of solidarity and the unity of the nation.

 The so-called "additional" and "transitory" dispositions of the constitution allowed for some exceptions to the above-mentioned framework.
-In terms of territorial organization, the fifth transitory disposition established that the cities of Ceuta and Melilla, Spanish exclaves located on the northern coast of Africa, could be constituted as "autonomous communities" if the absolute majority of the members of their city councils would agree on such a motion, and with the approval of the Spanish Parliament, which would exercise its prerogatives to grant autonomy to other entities besides provinces.
+In terms of territorial organization, the fifth transitory disposition established that Ceuta and Melilla could be constituted as "autonomous communities" if the absolute majority of the members of their city councils would agree on such a motion, and with the approval of the Spanish Parliament, which would exercise its prerogatives to grant autonomy to other entities besides provinces.

 However one aspect of this asymmetry in powers between regions is a cause of friction, namely that the Basque Country and Navarre can raise their own taxes and negotiate a transfer to Madrid to pay for common services and hence, unlike the other regions, do not contribute to fiscal equalisation across Spain.
 These two regions or communities are known as "chartered" territories, (Note: "Historical territories" or "chartered territories" (in Spanish: territorios históricos or territorios forales, in Basque: lurralde historikoak or foru lurraldeak).)
 In all other communities, all taxes are levied and collected by or for the central government and then redistributed among all.